sebastianlzy/awesomebuilder-infra/README.md

 ## Introduction

 [AWS CloudFormation](https://aws.amazon.com/cloudformation/) gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.

-A CloudFormation template describes your desired resources and their dependencies so you can launch and configure them together as a stack.
-You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.
-You can manage and provision stacks across multiple AWS accounts and AWS Regions.
+A CloudFormation template describes the desired resources and their dependencies so you can launch and configure them together as a stack.

+### Advantage of Infrastructure as Code (Cloudformation)

+#### 1. Deployment speed
+As all the environments are provisioned using Cloudformation, you are able to manage and provision stacks across multiple AWS accounts and AWS Regions.

+#### 2. Immutable infrastructure
+    1. Eliminate human error
+#### 3. Change management
+    1. Ability to rollback
+    2. Traceable
+#### 4. High scalability
+#### 5. Shorter feedback loops

 ### High level architecture